MilaProgramming/ChallengeBackendJr/README.md

 - [ ] 1.
 404 if the user doesn't exist, and 403 if the password is wrong.
 - [ ] 2.
 403 if the user doesn't exist, and 401 if the password is wrong.
 - [ ] 3.
 500 if the user doesn't exist or if the password is wrong.
-- [ ] 4.
+- [x] 4.
 401 if the user doesn't exist or if the password is wrong.

+A: Returning 401 just means unathorized, so we don't know if the user exists for example, to help with brute force.
 ---

 ### 4